Updated on: 2/26/2019

 New Years’ Eve and New Years’ Day are two of the most dangerous holidays for drivers, passengers, bikers, and pedestrians on our nation’s roadways.
 The combination of an extra early sunset, winter weather, many sleepy late-night travelers, and a boozy holiday mean that lots of people on the road will be operating vehicles while impaired.

 As an especially tumultuous year finally comes to a close, many residents of Western Washington are planning to party especially hard.
-Here’s what you need to know to stay safe this holiday season.
+Here’s what you need to know to stay safe and reduce your risk of being involved in a car accident this holiday season.

 Winter Weather Warning

 Authorities in Western Washington are warning residents that this year’s holiday will be unusually cold, even for this dark and wet season.
 There’s even a chance that it may snow in Seattle on New Year’s Eve.
 “Our best guess is for 1 inch of snow for the Seattle area, but timing and amounts are at this point very uncertain,” meteorologist Jay Neher from the National Weather Service told reporters.

 Meteorologist Cliff Mass has also confirmed that his models are suggesting a cold snap for the Pacific Northwest.
 He predicts that just after New Years’, the temperature will drop below freezing and plateau in the mid-20s.
 Light rain is also in the forecast for New Years’ Eve.

 Even if snow doesn’t fall in Seattle, precipitation followed by plunging temperatures could cause ice to form on local roads.
 Seattle does not salt its roads due to environmental concerns; although the city does use plows and sand to reduce dangerous conditions, there’s still a chance that roads will be slippery as partiers head home.